 Written by Steven L. Sears | Directed by Rick Jacobson | Production No. V0616

 As I’ve written about before (including in the aforementioned post on the Norse trilogy), by reinforcing that Xena and Gabrielle’s relationship is one that will always exist and was always meant to exist, the series wrests control of its arcs away from the characters and onto a higher being.
 Essentially, it eliminates all suspense and any hopes of conflict predicated on the differences between Xena and Gabrielle as individuals.
-(Now, to clarify: this has nothing to do with the characters’ sexuality — they can be lovers without being soulmates.)
 Now, while I think this episode marks a development that would eventually hinder the series in a terrible way, I also believe that the producers specifically wanted to reinforce the idea of Xena and Gabrielle’s paths running (like the Mehndi) side-by-side to help explain why Xena and Gabrielle would be adamant about staying with one another during the latter’s attempt at pacifism, which begins in the following episode and would last the remainder of the season.
 (Thus one could argue about the necessity of this episode in the series’ maturation.
 I wouldn’t dispute it.)
 So this episode probably did exactly what it was supposed to do — and in an incredibly powerful way.
-But it’s a heavy-handed episode that forever removes the drama and tension from Xena and Gabrielle’s relationship.
+But it’s heavy-handed and forever removes the drama/tension from Xena and Gabrielle’s relationship.

 CAST & CREW COMMENTARY: